san-sei/documents/content/en/docs/software_and_hardware/troubleshoot/reader_driver.md

 8. Select "Allow the connection"and click "Next."
 9. Choose when the rule applies (Domain, Private, or Public networks) and click "Next."
 10. Provide a name for the rule (e.g., "Allow idmelon.com HTTP traffic") and an optional description.
 Click "Finish" to create the rule.
 11. Repeat steps 5-10 to create another outbound rule for port "443" and specify the same name but with "HTTPS" in the name (e.g., "Allow idmelon.com HTTPS traffic").
-By following these instructions, you will configure the Windows Firewall to allow outbound traffic on ports 80 and 443, enabling the ConvergeID software to establish proper connections.
+By following these instructions, you will configure the Windows Firewall to allow outbound traffic on ports 80 and 443, enabling the software to establish proper connections.

 ### Check Manual Proxy Setup